 VISUAL ARTS CLASSES

-We are excited to present both in-person and online education programming!
-Classes taking place in-person are dependent upon ongoing health and safety recommendations.
-Please let us know if you require any accommodations and we will do our best to help you.
+We are excited to present this online education programming!
+Classes taking place are dependent on enrollment – so please register!
 If for any reason classes cannot take place as scheduled, we will work with you to offer another online class option, reschedule the program or refund you in full.